jormur/Big-Data-Trust-Project/README.md

 The large size of our datasets (each dataset contained a number of observations in a range from 40.000 to 54.000) was one of the main strengths of our analysis.
 However, it required us to spend a relevant amount of time and effort on data cleaning.

 ### File Structure
 The main file is found as *code.R*.
 The ESS dataset is in the present folder as *ESS-Data-Wizard.csv*, while the series of control variables is found in the *Data* folder.
+It is best to clone the file structure to your local system to run the code without error.

 ### Methodology
 In our study, we aimed to examine the relationship between exposure to news media and reported trust in government using a large dataset consisting of three rounds of survey data collected over a span of six years.
 With tens of thousands of individuals providing responses to hundreds of questions, our dataset contained a wealth of information, including more than 75 variables.